YosysHQ/fpga-toolchain/README.md

 If you would like to use the experimental GHDL Yosys plugin for VHDL on Linux or MacOS, you will need to set the `GHDL_PREFIX` environment variable. e.g. `export GHDL_PREFIX=<install_dir>/fpga-toolchain/lib/ghdl`.
 On Windows this is not necessary.

-If you are using an existing Makefile set up for ghdl-yosys-plugin and see `ERROR: This version of yosys is built without plugin support.` you probably need to remove `-m ghdl` from your yosys parameters.
+If you are using an existing Makefile set up for ghdl-yosys-plugin and see `ERROR: This version of yosys is built without plugin support` you probably need to remove `-m ghdl` from your yosys parameters.
 This is because the plugin is typically loaded from a separate file but it is provided built into yosys in this package.

 ## Getting Help